 I began to read more academic journals, text books about nutrition, and studied Neurology (because my neurologists were unhelpful) in more depth.
-I scrutinized my diet some more and realized I could get all the nutrients I needed strictly from the animal kingdom if I included bone broth and organ meats.
-I then took things to a whole new level by adding insects to my diet.
+I scrutinized my diet some more and realized I could get all the nutrients I needed strictly from the animal kingdom.

 The diet I designed for myself – based on everything I had read and learned – made a lot of sense nutritionally, and I was amazed at how well it worked on a practical level.
 I was able to completely eliminate my medications, and I started to feel better and better.

 I do take some supplemental vitamin D3 (I have photo-sensitivity and cannot be in the sun for long), and a good quality natural sea or rock salt.
 I also use some MCT oil which – unlike coconut milk and oil – does not cause migraines or seizures in my brain.
 I suspect that the salicylates are removed during processing, and this is why it does not bother me.